 The disciplinary procedure is not contractual and may be varied by the school.
-Down Ampney C of E Primary School expressly reserves the right to depart from the terms of the disciplinary procedure in circumstances where the employee does not have two years' qualifying service.
+Down Ampney Primary School expressly reserves the right to depart from the terms of the disciplinary procedure in circumstances where the employee does not have two years' qualifying service.